-The closest settlements to the Aitik mine are the villages Sakajärvi and Liikavaara, located at 1.5 and 3 km respectively to the north east of the Aitik pit.
-Laurajärvi village is located about 5 km east of the mining area.
+The closest settlements to the Aitik mine are the villages Sakajärvi and Liikavaara, located 1.5 and 3 km respectively to the northeast part of the Aitik pit.
+The Laurajärvi village is located about 5 km east of the mining area.

-The Liikavaara expansion project, which is currently undergoing a pre-feasibility study, is located close to the village of Liikavaara and about 1.5 km from both Sakajärvi and Laurajärvi.
+The Liikavaara expansion project, which is currently undergoing a permitting process, is located close to the village of Liikavaara and about 1.5 km from both Sakajärvi and Laurajärvi.
 The Liikavaara project forms part of Aitik’s strategic plan.

-In 2017, dialogues were begun with the people living in the villages and compensation offers with two options was presented.
-The first option entails Boliden offering a replacement plot and a new house with similar functionality, while the second entails Boliden purchasing the property, valuing it as if the house were located near to Gällivare, with a 25% bonus.
-The target is to reach an agreement with all the affected residents in order for them to feel they have been compensated in full financially.
-Residents with family properties and a strong connection to the area will probably not feel fully compensated.
-During 2019, agreements were reached with 60 % of the residents; efforts will continue during 2020.
+Boliden has held dialogues with the people living in the villages and compensation has been offered with two options presented.
+The first option entails Boliden offering a replacement plot and a new house with similar functionality, while the second entails Boliden purchasing the property, valuing it as if the house was located near to the city of Gällivare and with a 25% bonus.
+During 2021, agreements have been signed with all residents in the affected villages.

 MM10 Number and percentage of operations with closure plans

-All of Boliden’s present operations, both mines and smelters, have environmental closure plans which have been approved by the authorities.
-In 2019, Boliden worked actively on the reclamation of former mine sites.
-At the end of 2019, a total of SEK 5,086 (4,016) m was set aside for the reclamation of mining areas and smelters.
-Additions to existing provisions during the reporting year are primarily attributable to the new environmental permit at Aitik, and the effects of the application of the EU Water Framework Directive to the Boliden units in Finland.
+All of Boliden’s present operations, both mines and smelters, have environmental closure plans, which have been approved by the authorities.
+In 2021, Boliden worked actively on the reclamation of former mine sites.
+At the end of 2021, a total of SEK 6,472 (4,837) m was set aside for the reclamation of mining areas and smelters.
+Additions to existing provisions during the reporting year are primarily attributable due to a reduction of the discount rate by 1.5 percentage points from 2% to 0.5%.

-Communities adjacent to mining operations will be concerned about the hazards and risks that the operations generate.
-For Boliden, effective emergency management is essential to protect people, the environment, and the operations.
-Every business unit has its own local emergency management plan, including routines for crisis management, which is reviewed and practised regularly.
+Communities adjacent to mining operations may be concerned about the hazards and risks that the operations generate.
+For Boliden, effective emergency management is essential to protect people, the environment, and its operations.
+Every Business Unit has its own local emergency management plan, including routines for crisis management, which are reviewed and practiced regularly.
+If risks to external stakeholders are significant, the emergency management plan is prepared in collaboration with potentially affected stakeholders.
 Boliden’s emergency preparedness procedures have worked satisfactorily and led to the minimization of damage to people, property, and the environment.